mattwaite/MathForBeginningReporters/math_and_data_for_beginning_reporting.md

 |^|exponent|2^3|
 |sqrt|square root|sqrt(4)|

-	Author notes: More?
-Delta?
-Sigma?
-Coming back to this.

 #####Order of operations#####

 One of the most important and often overlooked concepts in basic math is the order that you do the calculations.
 When you have something like `5+5*5^2`, which gets done first?
 Or, as you'll read in the next section, what comes first when you calculate the average of a thing?
 The adding up of all the numbers or the division by the number of numbers?